philbertshea/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
+There is a command available to undo

+  Use case resumes at step 2.
+* 1b.
 No command has been run before.

-  * 1a1.
+  * 1b1.
 TAssist displays an error message.

   Use case ends.
-* 1b.
+* 1c.
 No available command to undo.
-  * 1b1.
+  * 1c1.
 TAssist displays an error message.

   Use case ends.
+*

-**Use case: UC15 - Redo the last command**
+**Use case: UC17 - Redo the last command**

 **MSS**